Bayesian defective Marshall-Olkin Gompertz model: an integrated approach to identifying cure fraction: Introduction

 \section{Introduction}

-In survival analysis, the statistical analysis focuses on descriptions and inferences about the time until the occurrence of a specific event.
+In survival analysis, the focus turn into descriptions and inferences about the time until the occurrence of a specific event.
 This event, often referred as failure time, is a random variable defined on the non-negative real numbers.
-The fundamental assumption in failure time experiments is that all observed individuals will eventually experience the event of interest \citep{colosimo2021analise}.
-However, with advancements in medical treatments and pharmaceuticals, a significant portion of observed individuals tend to exhibit a cure for the outcome or recurrence of a disease \citep{maller1996survival}. \cite{reliabilitylin2008cure} discuss about this phenomena in reliability studies, where similarly situations arises when repair designs are incorporated into equipment to delay the failure time.
+The fundamental assumption about the time-to-event data is that all observed individuals will eventually experience the event of interest, i.e, all individuals are assumed to experience it at some point event if the extended follow-up does not capture the failure moment\cite{klein2014handbook}.
+However, with advancements in medical treatments and pharmaceuticals, a significant portion of observed individuals tend to exhibit a cure for death or recurrence of a disease \cite{maller1996survival}. \cite{lin2008cure} also discuss about this phenomena in reliability studies, where similarly situations arises when repair designs are incorporated into equipment to delay the failure time.
 Thus, assuming that the event of interest will occur for all sample units, despite the presence of a cure factor, leads to invalid inferences.
 Therefore, an alternative approach to traditional probabilistic models is necessary.

 The first methodology introduced in the literature comprises the standard mixture models of \cite{boag1949maximum} and \cite{berkson1952survival}.
-These models adjust the survival function by adding a new parameter ($p$) to capture the fraction of cured individuals, as shown by $S(t) = p + (1-p) S_{0}(t)$, where $S_{0}(t)$ is a proper survival function.
+In this structure, the population is assumed to be divided into two groups: cured and uncured individuals.
+This class of models adjusts the survival function by adding a new parameter ($p$) to capture the fraction of cured individuals, as shown by $S(t) = p + (1-p) S_{0}(t)$, where $S_{0}(t)$ is a proper survival function for uncured observations.
 As $t \rightarrow \infty$, the survival function $S(t)$ converges to $p$.
-Additionally, there are variations of promotion time models in which the number of competing risks follows a Poisson distribution \citep{tsodikov1996stochastic}, and an even more unified version where the number of competing causes follows a Negative Binomial distribution \citep{rodrigues2009unification}.
+Additionally, there are variations of promotion time models in which the number of competing risks follows a Poisson distribution to represent the number of causes which promotes the event of interest\cite{tsodikov1996stochastic}, and an even more unified version where the number of competing causes follows a Negative Binomial distribution \cite{rodrigues2009unification}.